dynotw/Leetcode-Lintcode/README.md

 # Leetcode-Lintcode
 Leetcode &amp; lintcode
-All the code are written by Java
+All the code are written by Java or Python